Braves vs. Cubs MLB Betting Odds, Trends & Prediction

 Braves vs. Cubs MLB Betting Trends

-Braves are 2-5 SU in their last 7 games on the road

-Cubs are 5-2 SU in their last 7 games when playing at home against Atlanta
+Braves are 6-2 SU in their last 8 games against Chi Cubs

 Braves vs. Cubs MLB BETTING PREDICTION

 Take the under.
-The under is 22-3 in the Braves’ last 25 games overall, is 5-1 in their last six games against the Cubs and is 12-1 in their last 13 road games.
-On the other side, the under is 6-2 in the Cubs’ last eight games overall, is 5-1 in their last six games against the Braves and is 6-2 in their last eight games against an opponent from the National League.
+The under is 22-6 in the Braves’ last 26 games overall, is 12-2 in their last 14 road games and is 14-6 in their last 20 games when facing an opponent from the National League Central.
+On the other side, the under is 5-1 in the Cubs’ last six games versus the Braves and is 9-3 in their last 12 contests versus an opponent from the National League East.